Sahil93-sb/Team_Utopia_Interactive-CO2-Emission-Dashboard/README.md

 UK
 Each country has data for two sectors: "Energy" and "Transport".

-Project Structure
+Project Structure:-
-plaintext
-Copy code
 .
 ├── app.py                # Main application code
 └── README.md             # This file
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+Acknowledgments:-
-Dash and Plotly for providing the powerful frameworks for building interactive web applications and visualizations.
+1. Dash and Plotly for providing the powerful frameworks for building interactive web applications and visualizations.
-Pandas for providing efficient data structures and analysis tools.
+2. Pandas for providing efficient data structures and analysis tools.
-This README.md provides an overview of the project, instructions for setup, usage, and other relevant information.
-Let me know if you need further changes!